-For samples that are going to be tested at NICD (see section 6.1 and section 10), specimens should be transported within 24 hours to the Centre for Respiratory Diseases and Meningitis (CRDM), National Institute for Communicable Diseases (NICD), 1 Modderfontein Road, Sandringham, 2131.
-Please complete specimen submission form: click link submission form
+For samples that are going to be tested at NICD (see section 5.1 and 5.3), specimens should be transported within 24 hours to the Centre for Respiratory Diseases and Meningitis (CRDM), National Institute for Communicable Diseases (NICD), 1 Modderfontein Road, Sandringham, 2131.
+Please complete specimen submission form: click link CRDM-specimen-submission-form

-7. Clinical management and considerations for treatment of influenza
+6. Clinical management and considerations for treatment of influenza

-Influenza is detectable in approximately 7% of children aged < 5y years hospitalised with pneumonia and 9% of individuals aged ≥5 years hospitalised with pneumonia in South Africa.
+Influenza is detectable in approximately 7% of children aged <5 years hospitalised with pneumonia and 9% of individuals aged ≥5 years hospitalised with pneumonia in South Africa.
 [33, 34].
-During the influenza season this increases to approximately 20-40% of all adults hospitalised for pneumonia.
-For this reason, influenza must be considered as an important potential cause of community acquired pneumonia (CAP) in all patients during the influenza season or when there is increased influenza transmission in the community and consideration must be given to including oseltamivir as part of empiric treatment where indicated (see section 5.1) and available.
+During the influenza season, this increases to approximately 20-40% of all adults hospitalised for pneumonia.
+For this reason, influenza must be considered as an important potential cause of community acquired pneumonia (CAP) in all patients during the influenza season or when there is increased influenza transmission in the community and consideration must be given to including oseltamivir as part of empiric treatment where indicated (see section 6.1) and available.
 Note that because influenza vaccination is not 100% effective, a history of influenza vaccination does not exclude the possibility of influenza infection in patients with compatible clinical features.

-7.1 Antiviral therapy
+6.1 Antiviral therapy